beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

 3. Navigate to the `build` directory

-4. Run the `build_tarballs.jl --fetch` script to fetch the GitHub workflow tarballs for all of the required platforms and Julia versions.
+4. Run the `download_tarballs.jl` script to fetch the GitHub workflow tarballs for all of the required platforms and Julia versions.

    ```sh
    julia --project -e 'using Pkg; Pkg.instantiate()'